Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Results and Discussion

 For droplets smaller than 140~µm, our new saliva droplet drying model provides a new view of the evaporation-falling curve: Contrary to the evaporation falling curve of Wells, we predict that the small droplets form nuclei after drying.
 The lifetime is no longer limited by complete evaporation but, like the large droplet, by their falling time to the ground.
 The falling time increases with decreasing initial diameter; for the smallest droplet considered here (20~µm), the falling time is more than one hour.

 Overall, predicting the formation of nuclei from saliva droplets changes the traditional concept of the evaporation-falling curve quantitively and qualitatively.
-The falling times are longer than expected, and the droplet size class that is most dangerous might be different from what was known so far.
+The falling times are longer than expected, and the droplet size class, which could be more important for the transmission of the virus, may differ from what is currently thought.

 Also, Fig.~\ref{wells} indicates the weather dependency of the results: the effect of relative humidity on droplets larger than 140~µm is low; instead, their initial diameter determines their falling time.
 Conversely, the falling time of small droplets becomes longer if the relative humidity decreases.
 Decreasing the ambient humidity accelerates the droplet's shrinkage, allowing it to remain suspended longer.